-Santa Cruz is the capital of Tenerife is a vibrant and impressive city, well known by some magnificent architectural attractions.
-Greatest of these is the outstanding Tenerife Auditorium, planed by Spanish architect Santiago Calatrava.
-Besides, it is an opera house and concert hall overlooking the sea, which holds world-class performers, conductors, orchestras, and other cultural highlights.
+Santa Cruz is the capital of Tenerife is a vibrant and impressive city.
+It is well known by some magnificent architectural attractions.
+The greatest one is the outstanding Tenerife Auditorium.
+Planed by Spanish architect Santiago Calatrava.
+Besides, it is an opera house and concert hall overlooking the sea.
+It holds world-class performers, conductors, orchestras, and other cultural highlights.

-Moreover, there is the Museum of Fine Arts includes the best collections by different painters such as Spanish, Flemish, and Canarian.
-As well as, at the captivating Museum of Nature and Man, you can discover more about Tenerife’s native people before the arrival of European settlers and about the volcanic history of the island.
+Moreover, the Museum of Fine Arts is another attraction in Santa Cruz. t includes the best collections by different painters as Spanish, Flemish, and Canarian.
+As well as, at the captivating Museum of Nature and Man, you can discover more about Tenerife’s native people before the arrival of European settlers as well about the volcanic history of the island.
 Close to the museum, there is the crowded Mercado de Nuestra Señora de Africa is a good place to find local crafts.

-Santa Cruz is where the Canaries’ most popular event, the annual carnival marked by lavish parades, shows, and extravagant costumes and also the best shopping with all the famous brands at Spanish prices.
+Santa Cruz is where the Canaries’ most popular event.
+The annual carnival marked by lavish parades, shows, and extravagant costumes.
+Also the best shopping with all the famous brands at Spanish prices.

 6- Loro Park:

 If you are looking for things to do in Tenerife, then here is one of the most popular attractions called Loro Park.
 It located outside of Puerto de la Cruz and has a 33-acre park that holds all sorts of animals.
 With more than 200 penguins, over 350 kinds of parrots, sloths, and even meerkats and unforgettable shows that even adult are sure to enjoy.